MinBZK/mijn-bureau-infra/helmfile/apps/chat/synapse/charts/synapse/README.md

 ### External Redis support

-You must have Grist connect to an external redis, except for the demo environment.
+You must have Synapse connect to an external redis, except for the demo environment.
 Here is an example:

 ```console
 synapse: